 The same goes for bulletin boards.
 I always try to ensure that each board stops at the same height on the wall.
 That uniformity helps a lot in reducing visual chaos and creating a calm, clean space.

-Beside the white boards are my tall cabinets which house all of my monthly themed items (bulletin boards, games, books, etc.).
+Beside the white boards are my tall cabinets which house all of my high engagement science and social studies-themed items (bulletin boards, games, books, etc.).
 Each month is on its own shelf.
 Our word wall goes on those cupboards.

 A Treasure Box Alternative

 The kids line up along this wall.
 So on the short side of those closet, I have the behavior rewards menu posted.

 I do a variety of things in class for behavior management.
 A couple of those result in the kids earning class money (pennies I have marked with a dot of nail polish so I know they are mine and not brought from home).
 The kids save these coins in an empty film canister in their desk.

 They can spend the money on going to the bathroom during class after we just got back from recess.
 OR they can save their money and buy a reward.

 I love these types of rewards SOOOOO much and so do the kids.
 They don’t cost a dime like the typical treasure box items.
 The kiddos work harder to earn these things.
 Win-Win!

 Enter your email below to have this awesome treasure box alternative sent directly to your inbox for FREE!